The Neuropathy Chronicles 2.0

-You might remember from one of our earlier posts, The Neuropathy Chronicles, how we managed to tame the burning foot pain that is so familiar to Superficial Siderosis patients.
-Two years later TCM is still the winner.
-We saw for ourselves how true this was during early spring when the electrical system of Gary’s heart (more on this later) decided to join the party.
+You may remember from The Neuropathy Chronicles how we managed to tame the burning foot pain that is so familiar to Superficial Siderosis patients.
+Two years have passed, and TCM is still the winner.
+We saw firsthand how true this was during early spring when the electrical system controlling Gary’s heart (more on this later) decided to join the party.

 TCM herbal blends work differently than commercial pharmaceutical medications.
-It takes, on average, two months for your body to reach a therapeutic level.
+It may take weeks for your body to reach a therapeutic level.
 TCM blends are not a quick fix.
 You can’t expect instant relief, but patience pays off.
-The burning has retreated once again.
+Once Gary resumed his daily use, the burning retreated once again.

 Cold Hands Warm Heart

-Peripheral neuropathy describes damage to the peripheral nervous system; motor, sensory, or autonomic nerves which move information from the brain and spinal cord to every other part of the body.
+Neuropathy describes damage to the peripheral nervous...
+More describes damage to the peripheral nervous system, motor, sensory, or autonomic nerves which move information from the brain and spinal cord to every other part of the body.

 Gary has hit the trifecta.
-His last neurological exam showed decreased reflexes in his upper body, and he often experiences severe muscle cramps and twitching (ataxia,motor nerves).
-The motor skills of his hands are classified as severely impaired.
+His last neurological exam showed decreased reflexes in his upper body, and he often experiences severe muscle cramps and twitching.
+In addition, the fine motor skills of his hands are classified as severely impaired.

 Gary developed what doctors thought was Atrial Ventricular Nodal Reentry Tachycardia (AVNRT).
-His heart tests show no blockage, minimal valve problems due to aging and other small physical changes.
-So, the question: was this autonomic nerve damage?
-He has been on blood pressure medication for years with excellent results.
-Now his blood pressure bounces from high to low to normal; his blood pressure is all over the place.
-Eating, either solids or liquids sometimes result in choking.
-He is now unable to tolerate being outside in the heat of East Texas summers for long.
+His cardiac testing shows no blockages, minimal valve problems due to aging, and other small physical changes.
+He had been on blood pressure medication for years with excellent results.
+Now his blood pressure bounces from high to low to normal.
+Eating either solids or liquids sometimes results in choking, and he can now not tolerate being outside in the heat of East Texas summers for long.